Application-Driven Innovation in Machine Learning: Reviewing

 It is currently quite difficult for high-quality ADML work to be published in mainstream machine learning venues.
 Papers which should fall within the scope of venues such as ICML and NeurIPS are too often excluded, due to systemic weaknesses in the review process.
 In this section, we explore these weaknesses and suggest how the process may be improved.

 Of course, not every paper on applications of ML is well-suited to ICML.
 Many such papers are most appropriate to publication in the domain of application, or in a cross-disciplinary venue such as Environmental Data Science or Nature Digital Medicine.
 These papers may, for example, be focused on applications of existing techniques to help address a narrow problem in the domain of interest.
 However, other papers represent ML contributions -- either in the methodology or in the kind of task being studied.
 A methodology contribution may be developed for one application but end up being broadly relevant across ML.
 A task-related contribution may provide a useful testbed for evaluating ML according to real-world challenges, or highlight metrics and considerations not previously regarded as important to ML evaluation.
-Both types of contributions thus have much to offer the ML community and fall squarely within the scope of ML venues.
+Both types of contributions thus have much to offer the ML community and fall squarely within the scope of venues such as ICML.
+Examples of past works of this form which were nevertheless published outside of mainstream ML venues include \citet{ronneberger2015u,raissi2019physics,kurth2023fourcastnet,chen2021enforcing}.

 There are a number of common criticisms that will be familiar to anyone who has submitted an ADML paper to a machine learning publication venue: